nastenka-ooops/clevertec-check/README.md

 - `id-quantity`: Identifies the product and the quantity (e.g., `3-1` for product ID 3 with quantity 1).
 - `discountCard=xxxx`: Specifies the discount card number (e.g., `discountCard=1111`).
 - `balanceDebitCard=xxxx`: Specifies the debit card balance (e.g., `balanceDebitCard=100`).
+- `pathToFile=xxxx`: Specifies the relative path to the input products file (e.g., `pathToFile=./src/main/resources/products.csv`).
+- `saveToFile=xxxx`: Specifies the relative path to the output receipt file (e.g., `saveToFile=./result.csv`).

 ## Output

-- The generated receipt will be saved as `result.csv` in the project root directory.
+- The generated receipt will be saved to the specified file.
 - The receipt will also be printed to the console.

 ## Exception Handling